 The plan was hatched in the summer of 2010 while on a cross country band tour, studying maps and staring out car windows and exploring new towns.
 It was furthered along by listening to lots of songs about cowboys and truckers.
 In November 2010, I launched a fundraising campaign through Kickstarter.com, which was met with surprising and overwhelming support and success.
 I more than doubled my original financial goal, which turned out to be a good thing, because it turns out I had a very poor understanding of the costs involved in pulling something like this off.

 I used those funds to purchase and convert a 1982 Chevy step van into a fully functional letterpress print shop.
 I’ve outfitted the back of the truck with built-in cabinets and workspace, a sign press from the mid 20th century, and an 1873 Golding Official No. 3 tabletop platen press.
-I’ve just returned home from a 10+ month tour, driving all over North America, teaching workshops, doing demos, and generally spreading the good word about printing the old fashioned way.
+I’ve spent much of the past two years driving all over North America, teaching workshops, doing demos, and generally spreading the good word about printing the old fashioned way.

 Big thanks are due to my amazingly generous sponsors – the Dale Guild Type Foundry and the Hamilton Wood Type & Printing Museum.
 Dale Guild set me up with some gorgeous freshly cast type and ornaments.
 I’ve been printing with most of it, but there’s one little package that I just can’t bear to distribute – it’s so beautifully packaged, and it makes people swoon when I show it to them.
 Hamilton donated the Showcard sign press that I’ve used every single day of this tour, as well as some sign type and a smart little type cabinet that, unfortunately, had to be left at home due to some mis-measuring during the truck build out… But the sign press is my workhorse and a inspires fits of envy from all who encounter it.